 In order to simplify the experience I decided to focus on the key features: streamlined cards, intelligent search and smart notifications.
 This also helped keep the app navigation simple.

-This is work in progress.
+This is an ongoing project.
 Stay tuned for the complete project soon.